 The nostalgia of the pre-War La Belle Époque and its time of joie de vivre in the late 19th Century have been reappearing from time to time, after the Wars and in the modern time.
 The “incompleteness”, or the absence of beautiful moments, motivates people to imagine and re-create their own nostalgia.
 Some say incompleteness makes life complete.
-By raising the question: ‘What is incompleteness to you?’, soprano Florence Cheng and pianist Cynthia Chan will open a discussion on incompleteness in life and create their own nostalgia, through a performance of music from La Belle Époque period.
-Performance includes music of Cécile Chaminade, Augusta Holmès, Reynaldo Hahn, and more.
+By raising the question: ‘What is incompleteness to you?’, soprano Florence Cheng, pianist Cynthia Chan, and artist Harvey Chan will open a discussion on incompleteness in life and create their own nostalgia, through music from La Belle Époque with real-time art creation.

 Florence Cheng received her Master of Music in Choral Conducting at San Francisco State University under scholarship, where she was studying choral conducting with Dr. Joshua Habermann, having vocal training with Catherine Cook in the San Francisco Conservatory of Music as principle study.
 Passionate about French culture, philosophy and music, in 2016 Florence obtained a Ph.D. of Musicology and Choral Conducting, with research on the culture and music environment around the early 20th Century France.
 Florence is actively performing as a choral conductor with diverse repertoire, she is also appeared in performances as a vocalist in both classical and non-classical music events.